jpjust/cityzones-application-server/README.md

 `cp .env.example .env`

+Run migration scripts to create database tables and populate them with default values.

+`flask --app cityzonesapp db upgrade`

 To run CityZones Web you will need Passenger WSGI enabled in your server.
 Follow your HTTP daemon instructions to setup Passenger and finish the deployment.

+## Admin account

+CityZones has an admin account.
+Email: `admin`, password: `admin`.
+Use this account to register workers and get their API keys.